TheresaLui/SelfHelpContent_v2/articles/microsoft.automation.insights/rbfailuremodupdate.md

 We have detected runbook failures occurring after an update of module versions.
 Module updates can contain breaking changes, resulting in scripts behaving unexpectedly.
 We recommend maintaining a separate automation account to test module updates before deploying them to production.

-To resolve this issue ,you can roll back to a previous module version by navigating to the "Modules" page under your Automation Account, selecting modules that have been recently updated, and choosing "Delete".
-Then you can re-import a previous version of the module following the instructions at [Import Modules](https://docs.microsoft.com/en-us/azure/automation/shared-resources/modules#import-modules).
+To resolve this issue, you can roll back to a previous module version by navigating to the "Modules" page under your Automation Account, selecting modules that have been recently updated, and choosing "Delete".
+Then you can re-import a previous version of the module following the instructions at [Import Modules](https://docs.microsoft.com/azure/automation/shared-resources/modules#import-modules).
 The following is a list of the Runbook failures we have detected in your Automation Account:
 <!--$Jobfailures-->[Jobfailures]<!--/$Jobfailures-->